-Thoughts on making it work include making sure the bottom of the bag will take both climbers feet (a synthetic bag works best as they are generals oversized), and having some way of joining both climbers sleeping mats (need full length mats).
+Thoughts on making it work include making sure the bottom of the bag will take both climbers feet (a synthetic bag works best as they are generally oversized), and having some way of joining both climbers sleeping mats (need full-length mats).
 If you plan to use this concept I’d also recommend sticking some loops on the bag so it can be secured underneath you with slings or cord (at the knees, waist and shoulders).
 If you really want to go to town it would also be possible to sew a triangle of material with two matching YKK zippers that would zip into the bag to form an enclosed ‘top bag’.

 This concept works better than it sounds for tents bivvys, or where you can lie down, and is better than nothing for sitting bivvys.